-Introduction to Cooperative Education (non-credit seminar) WKEXP 911 (See Note 3) (See Note 4 for academic requirements)
+Introduction to Cooperative Education (non-credit seminar)

+WKEXP 911 (See Note 3)

+(See Note 4 for academic requirements)

-Year Four/Five (See Note 2)
+Year Four/Five (See Notes 2 and 5)

-WKEXP 912 (See Note 3) WKEXP 913 (See Note 3) Notes
+WKEXP 912 (See Note 3)

+WKEXP 913 (See Note 3)

-- (1) See §64.1.3 - (2) Co-op students are encouraged to take ORG A 441.
+- (1) See §64.1.3 - (2) Co-op students are encouraged to take SMO 441.
 This course will allow them to draw on their work experience for classroom discussion, and will help them synthesize the cooperative education learning experience. - (3) Work experience terms may be taken at any time in Year Three or Year Four.
-The final term in the Co-op Education program must be a study term. - (4) Cooperative Education Students must declare a major by the beginning of Year Three and fulfil all the requirements of that major in addition to the Cooperative Education requirements.
+The final term in the Co-op Education program must be a study term. - (4) Cooperative Education Students must declare a major by the beginning of Year Three and fulfil all the requirements of that major in addition to the Cooperative Education requirements. - (5) An additional optional WKEXP 914 placement is available under special circumstances.
+Students should inquire with the Co-operative Education Office for details.